Pratikn03/Cis380/README.md

-# OmniChatX (Universal Anomaly Intelligence v2)
+# SentinelForge

-OmniChatX is a **multimodal AI agent platform** that routes a single user request to the right subsystem (RAG, fraud/cyber/behavior scoring, recommendations, voice emotion, vision) and returns a **single structured response**: `{"route", "answer", "meta"}`.
+SentinelForge is a **multimodal AI agent platform** that routes a single user request to the right subsystem (RAG, fraud/cyber/behavior scoring, recommendations, voice emotion, vision) and returns a **single structured response**: `{"route", "answer", "meta"}`.

 The goal of this repository is not “a chatbot in a notebook”, but an end-to-end system that looks and feels like a service: **API, UI, training, monitoring, and a repeatable test gate**.